Checking in: NYRs 2019

 3. Streamline my nutrition offerings on my website

 I suppose I did a Marie Kondo on my website, too.
-I used to have multiple tabs about my catering, cheffing, and nutrition consulting services, but since then I’ve honed in on the heart of what I offer for your holistic approach to healthy eating.
+I used to have multiple tabs about my nutrition consulting services, but since then I’ve honed in on my 7-step Signature holistic approach to healthy eating.

 This streamlining has helped me to make my offering crystal clear for potential clients.
 I’ve nurtured my relationships with my valued clients who are truly committed to working with me in the goal of setting themselves up for a week of healthy eating, and I’ve made a couple hard decisions in letting go of some clients who used me as a Band Aid, ie those who began working with me, and over time began asking me to sneak unhealthy items into their kitchens for the week.
 By cleaning up my website and putting my energy into the client relationships for those folks who are committed to healthy eating, I’m conscientiously branding myself as a consultant who works with you on an intimate energetic level with the aim of cultivating an overall healthier lifestyle.
 Food is the vehicle folks, but really you’re working with me to hone in on the healthiest version of yourself, and your sensation of holistic wellness expands beyond the gut, though it is one of the best places to start.